jmau949/deepseek-llm-service/service/README.md

 - The ALB is configured with app-cookie stickiness using the cookie name "LlmServiceStickiness"
 - The service reads cookies from incoming gRPC metadata and sets them in trailing metadata
-- Session cookies are returned with HTTPS security attributes (Secure, HttpOnly)
+- Session cookies are returned with HTTP security attributes (HttpOnly)
 - 15-minute expiration matches the ALB configuration

 ## HTTPS Health Check Bridge